bcgov/data-publication/pages/dps_bcdc_record.md

 **Who can download this data?**: describes the security level for access to download BC Geographic Warehouse (BCGW) resources associated with the metadata record
 + The order reflects the most accessible to the most secure.
 + This is a required field.
++ To change this security in the Distribution Service, contact the Data Architecture team at databc.da@gov.bc.ca to discuss steps and configuration.

     |Access Type| Description
     |-|-|